kindasneaki/Archipelago.RiskOfRain2/README.md

 * New console command to highlight satellites to make them easier to see. (`archipelago_highlight_satellite true/false`)
 * Look up checks when entering a map instead of when starting a run.
 * Toggle Connect To AP button to Disconnect.
+* Stage items will be required to enter then next set of stages in explore mode.

 * **Bug Fixes:**
     * Passwords are apparently a thing.